Management guidelines for technology research and development

 Other benefits

-• Reduce greenhouse gas emissions by 36 tCO2 equivalent per year and over 725 tCO2 equivalent over service lifespan
+• 36 tonsCO2eq of greenhouse gas (GHG) emissions reduced per year and over 725 tonsCO2eq per year throughout service life

-• Plastic pellets used to form products have no impact on marine ecosystems. (confirmed by the United States Food and Drug Administration)
+• The plastic resin in the product has no impact on marine ecosystems (certified by the United States Food and Drug Administration)

-• Act as a case study example for communities that are interested in solar energy systems to learn.
+• The project can serve as a case study for communities interested in solar power systems.

-• Received income from solar power system installation total of 1.75 million baht in the first phase and expect to increase to 4.16 million baht in 2021, totaling 5.8 million baht
+• 1.75 million baht in expected income from solar energy system installation in the first phase, with an additional 4.16 million baht expected in 2021, totaling 5.8 million baht

-• Act as a case study of innovation in the electricity business group including expanding various energy management guidelines in the future
+• The collaboration provides a case study of innovations in the electricity business and guidelines for developing various energy management approaches in the future.

 Other benefits

-• Set up a renewable energy learning center for the community
+• A renewable energy learning center has been established for communities.

 Battery Innovation of the Future: G-Cell Battery

-GPSC has partnered with 24M Technologies, Inc., specializing in lithium-ion batteries in the United States, to research and develop a semi-solid battery named G-Cell to support commercial expansion.
-It is distinguished by its long service life or recharging cycles of 1000-10,000 times and its storage time of up to 350 days, which is 1.2 times more than conventional lithium batteries.
-G-Cell can also regulate its own temperature even in high-temperature environments to reduce the chance of electric shock inside the battery.
-G-Cell is also lightweight and environmentally friendly without a binder, the battery cells are easier to recycle at a lower cost than other types of batteries.
+GPSC has partnered with 24M Technologies, Inc., a US-based expert specializing in lithium-ion batteries, to research and develop a semi-solid battery known as G-Cell to support commercial expansion.
+It is distinguished by its long service life, recharging cycles of 1000-10,000 times, and its storage time of up to 350 days, which is 1.2 times longer than conventional lithium batteries.
+G-Cell can also regulate its own temperature even in a high-temperature environment to reduce the chance of a short circuit within the battery.
+G-Cell is also lightweight and environmentally friendly as it does not contain any binder, making it easier to recycle and allowing it to be recycled at a lower cost than other types of batteries.

-G-Cell can be applied in a wide range of products both stationary and mobile through modifications to products such as G-Pack and G-Box, also supporting future technologies such as charging station systems, telecommunication systems, and data centers that require the stability of the electric power distribution system.
+G-Cell can be applied to a wide range of products, both stationary and mobile, through modifications into products such as G-Pack and G-Box.
+G-Cell is also compatible with future technologies, such as charging station systems, telecommunication systems, and data centers that require stable electric power distribution.

-• Expected to generate revenue of 2,500 million baht per year from G-Cell products based on the projected capacity of 1 GWh and expected market price in 2025 of around $100/kWh
+• 2,500 million baht in revenue expected from G-Cell based on the production capacity of 1 GWh

-• Enhance the development of energy storage systems in Southeast Asia
+• Elevation of ESS development in Southeast Asia

 Other benefits